 To most, Hawaiʻi is seen only as a paradisal fantasy.
 This romanticization overshadows the realities of Hawaiʻi, causing media and entertainment to paint kamaʻaina (local residents) and Native Hawaiians inaccurately.
 Because of this, Hawaiʻiʻs history and local culture are unbeknown to those outside of the islands.
 One aspect often overlooked is Hawaiʻiʻs LGBTQ+ history.

-During my research and time spent with O’ahu’s current drag queen community, I’ve learned that this beautiful subculture has only had little documentation.
-My main goal with Femasculine is to change that by exploring the depths of who drag performers in Honolulu are today.
+During my research and time spent with O’ahu’s current māhū and drag queen community, I’ve learned that these beautiful subcultures have only had little documentation.
+My main goal with this project is to change that by preserving the memories of todayʻs performers in Honoluluʻs LGBTQ+ scene through photographs and interviews.